tlee753/tlee753.github.io/_pages/quotes.md

 > "It is our choices, Harry, that show what we truly are, far more than our abilities."
 - Dumbledore

-> "If you don't have time to do it right the first time, when will you have time to do it again?"
-- John Wooden

 > "You are destined to become what history thinks you were."
 - VSauce

 > "Never above you, never below you, always beside you."
 - Unknown

+### Sports
+> "If you don't have time to do it right the first time, when will you have time to do it again?"
+- John Wooden

 > "Next play."
 - Coach K